donadonny/Fitting-Room/README.md

 ### Known bugs/todo/ to fix:
  * Shows all photos in my photos screen when it should show only user photos in home screen
- * Gets EVERY SINGLE PHOTO when app is initially loaded.
-Needs to be fixed as this is not yet ready to scale.
+ * Gets repeat photos
 * Improve layout
    * Have horizontal layout make photo be landscape or vertical depending on whichever would show up larger
    * Decide what to do with add photo fab
  * Handle activity rotation for MyPhoto activity and MainActivity